makersacademy/airport_challenge/README.md

 # Airport challenge

 This is a weekend challenge from Makers Academy week 1.
 It simulates an airport with random weather which can store, take off, and land planes.
-Stormy weather prevents planes from taking off and landing
+Airports are initialised with a weather value (which is random), and stormy weather prevents planes from taking off and landing.

 # Tests